-During the monitoring period, the Company demonstrated a good level of environmental and administrative performance, as defined in Appendix II.
-All components of the Pātea HEPS were generally
+During the monitoring period, the Company demonstrated a high level of environmental and a good administrative performance, as defined in Appendix II.
+All components of the Pātea HEPS were generally operated well for the majority of the reported period.

-3.4 Recommendations from the 2021-2022 Annual Report
+3.4 Recommendations from the 2022/23 Annual Report

-In the 2021-2022 Annual Report, it was recommended:
+In the 2022/23 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the Pātea HEP in the 2022-2023 year remain unchanged from that undertaken in 2021-2022. - 2.
-THAT should there be issues with environmental or administrative performance in 2022-2023, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consent 0489-2.3, as set out in the conditions of this consent be exercised, on the grounds that there is a need to ensure that the conditions are adequate to deal with any adverse effect on the environment arising from the exercise of this resource consent as is offered on a 6 yearly basis (which is available by the end of 2022).
+- 1. THAT in the first instance, monitoring of consented activities at the Pātea HEP in the 2023/24 year remain unchanged from that undertaken in 2022/23. - 2.
+THAT should there be issues with environmental or administrative performance in 2023/24, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-Recommendations 1 and 3 were implemented in the 2022-2023 monitoring period.
+Recommendation 1 was implemented in the 2023/24 monitoring period.
 Recommendation 2 was not required to be implemented.

-3.5 Alterations to monitoring programmes for 2023-2024
+3.5 Alterations to monitoring programmes for 2024/25